gdsilva1/ann-uav/README.md

-# Artificial Neural Networks applied to Unnamed Aerial Vehicle Control
+# ANN applied to UAV

 The project is a research project for applying deep leraning concepts into Mechanical Engineering field.